zainaftab2225/zainaftab2225.github.io/_videogames/thelastofus2.md

 tags: [The Last of Us, Joel, Ellie, PlayStation, The Last of Us 2]
 ---

+*A game that defines this generation.
+A swansong for the PlayStation 4.*

 ![image-center](/images/tlou2_review_image_1.jpg){: .align-center}

 - Publisher: Sony Interactive Entertainment